 - Public Company Limited by Guarantee

 Public Company Limited by Shares

-A LLC that has more than 50 shareholders is a public limited company.
+An LLC that has more than 50 shareholders is a public limited company.
 It may offer shares to the general public.
-The name of a Public Limited Companies is followed by the suffix ‘Limited’ or ‘Ltd’.
-They can get listed in the stock exchange and are required to submit a prospectus to the Monetary Authority of Singapore (MAS) before getting listed to raise capital from public.
+The name of a Public Limited Company is followed by the suffix ‘Limited’ or ‘Ltd’.
+They can get listed in the stock exchange and are required to submit a prospectus to the Monetary Authority of Singapore (MAS) before getting listed to raise capital from the public.

-Its merits are similar to that of a private limited company, in terms of limiting the liabilities of the shareholders, competitive corporate tax rate and a prestigious image in general.
-They have improved access to capital; they can raise capital by offering shares, debentures and bonds to public.
+Its merits are similar to that of a private limited company, in terms of limiting the liabilities of the shareholders, competitive corporate tax rate, and a prestigious image in general.
+They have improved access to capital; they can raise capital by offering shares, debentures, and bonds to the public.
 Shareholders enjoy greater liquidity as they can buy and sell shares in the capital market.
-However they are subjected to strict regulations and financial matters are subjected to greater public scrutiny.
+However, they are subjected to strict regulations and financial matters are subjected to greater public scrutiny.
 The compliance cost is very high.
 The board and management are accountable to the shareholders.

 Public Company Limited by Guarantee